-Some of the most famous musicians in history evolved on the streets of San Francisco, and some of their homes still stand around the city today.
-Take a trip out to the Haight district to find many of these landmarks, like a Victorian house that was once home to the members of The Grateful Dead.
-The house is now a residence closed off to the public, but if you take a peek around you can find a small portrait of Jerry Garcia on the sidewalk outside!
-Nearby you can find a pink Victorian house that was once home to Janis Joplin, as well as an apartment building where Jimi Hendrix once lived where the walls are adorned with a mural him.
-Not far from there, you can also find the once-home of Jefferson Airplane, and if you pop over to Polk Street you can find the Phoenix Hotel, a hot spot for rock and roll icons in the 60s.
+Some of the most famous musicians in history evolved on the streets of San Francisco and some of their homes still stand around the city today.
+Take a trip out to the Haight district to discover many of these landmarks, like the Victorian house that was once home to the members of The Grateful Dead.
+The house is now a residence that is closed off to the public, but if you take a peek around you can find a small portrait of Jerry Garcia on the sidewalk outside.
+Nearby you may see a pink Victorian house that was once home to Janis Joplin, as well as an apartment building where Jimi Hendrix once lived where the walls are adorned with a mural of him.
+Not far from there, you can also find the once-home of Jefferson Airplane and if you pop over to Polk Street you can see the Phoenix Hotel, a hot spot for rock and roll icons from the ‘60s.

-Other great venues to visit include the bigger ones, hosting some of the most popular acts of today, like the Independent and the Bill Graham Civic Auditorium.
-If you’re looking for a more intimate experience, check out some of the city’s smaller venues, like Slim’s, Rickshaw Stop, and Bottom of the Hill.
-You can even have a more spontaneous night out at one of the city’s best bars with live music, like PianoFight, The Saloon, Amnesia, and Sheba’s Piano Lounge.
+Other great venues to visit include the bigger ones that host some of the most popular acts of today such as the Independent and the Bill Graham Civic Auditorium.
+If you’re looking for a more intimate experience, check out some of the city’s smaller venues, like Slim’s, Rickshaw Stop and Bottom of the Hill.
+You can even have a more spontaneous night out at one of the city’s best bars with live music, like PianoFight, The Saloon, Amnesia and Sheba’s Piano Lounge.

-If you’d prefer to enjoy the San Francisco music scene from the comfort of your own home, get to know the city’s best radio stations.
+If you’d prefer to enjoy the San Francisco music scene while doing other activities, get to know the city’s best radio stations.
 Live 105, or KITS 105.3, is a favorite for alternative hits, playing a variety of rock and talk shows as well as hosting its BFD music festival each summer.
 If you prefer hip hop and R&B, check out 106.1 and 102.9, or listen to top 40 on Wild 94.9 and 99.7.
-If you’re looking for something a little more low key and family friendly, check out Star 101.3 or 96.5 KOIT.
+If you’re looking for something a little more low-key and family-friendly, check out Star 101.3 or 96.5 KOIT.
 If you’d prefer to listen to something less mainstream, check out BFF.fm, San Francisco’s favorite community radio station.
-There, you’ll find a variety of shows hosted by volunteer DJs, broadcasting from the heart of the Mission District.
+There you’ll find a variety of shows hosted by volunteer DJs, broadcasting from the heart of the Mission District.